Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Scouting through the yard regularly for insects or diseases and carefully observing changes in plant appearance is essential for effective pest control.

 Decide if the pest is serious enough to justify controlling it.
-Plants can lose ten percent of their leaves without it having any appreciable effect on plant growth.
+Plants can lose ten percent of their leaves without it having any significant effect on plant growth.
 Blemishes on fruits and vegetables may not even affect their flavor or appearance, especially if they will be peeled before being used.

 How the plants are being used affects how much damage is tolerable.
 Flowers providing color in the flowerbed do not have to be as nice as cut flowers for the table.

-Also, it is much easier to control some pests at certain stages of their growth.
+Apply appropriate control measures at the proper time.
+Different controls are very effective for some pests and no help at all for others.
+That is why it is so important to correctly identify the problem.
+It is also just as important to be familiar with different control measures to know which are effective against that particular pest.Also, some pests are much easier to control at certain stages of their growth.
 For example, several insecticides will control scale insects at the crawler stage when they hatch out and are looking for a place to attach themselves to the plant.
 But, once they are attached, they cover themselves with a waxy coating so those insecticides have no effect.
 Many weed controls have to be applied before weeds appear.
 Timing is very important.

 Preference should be given to methods that selectively control pests while not harming plants or beneficial insects.
 My first choice in insect control is to pick and smash the insects.
 It is 100% effective with no damage to the environment or to beneficial insects.
 But it is impractical for large plants or large numbers of insects.
-My first choice in disease control is to keep the leaves dry by applying water to the soil instead of the leaves and by avoiding watering in the evening since plants will often stay wet until morning.
-This prevents diseases since diseases need a film of water on the leaf in order to infect the plant.
+My first choice in disease control is to keep the leaves dry by applying water to the soil instead of the leaves, and by avoiding watering in the evening since plants will often stay wet until morning.
+This prevents diseases since most diseases need a film of water on the leaf in order to infect the plant.

 For large numbers of plants or insects, sprays may be the only practical control.
 It is very important to read and follow the instructions.
-The label will list which pests it controls, which plants it is approved for and how to mix and apply it.
+The label will list which pests it controls, which places and plants it is approved for and how to mix and apply it.
 Millions of dollars are spent in testing each product for each pest on each plant on the label to determine safety and effectiveness.
-Several times I have heard of someone who has severely damaged his plants by using the wrong product so read the label carefully.
+Several times I have heard of someone who has severely damaged his plants by using the wrong product, so read the label carefully.

 Follow up to see if the pest control was effective or more treatment is needed.
 It may be that the pest was misidentified.
 Sometimes two pests will be present at one time so additional treatment is needed.

 Some products require two applications to be effective.
-For example, most miticides will kill spider mites but not the eggs.
+For example, many miticides will kill spider mites but not the eggs.
 At summer temperatures, it takes only seven days for an egg to turn into an egg laying adult.
 A second spray is required to kill the mites that hatch after the first spray but before they start laying eggs.
 Since the first spray also kills the natural predators on mites, they will come back worse than before if the second spray is not applied.
 Gardeners who spray once a month have more trouble with spider mites than gardeners who never spray.

 This last step is very much like the first step.
 Careful observation and regular scouting for pests is necessary for effective pest control.